forestryio/forestry.io/hugo/content/jekyll.md

   class: section-automated
 - headline: Host where you want
   textline: Your static site can live anywhere you want — including on Amazon S3,
-    Fastly, and GitHub Pages.
+    Fastly, Netlify and GitHub Pages.
 You can even deploy with plain old FTP.
   direction: vertical
   class: section-deploy
-- headline: "Manage your sites in one place: Choose the tools for your own workflow"
-  textline: |
-  tabs:
-  - headline: Connect
-    textline: |
-      We provide full support for your Jekyll powered site.
-You can use a theme, start from scratch or use the [Starter-Kit](https://app.forestry.io/quick-start?repo=forestryio/hydeout-jekyll-starter&provider=github&engine=jekyll).
-  - headline: Update
-    textline: |
-      Forestry is optimized to work with Jekyll and is using customizable templates to make edits to Front Matter and uses a WYSIWYG Editor (visual) based on Markdown.
-  - headline: Build
-    textline: |
-      This is the second description
-  - headline: Deploy
-    textline: |
-      This is the second description
-    visual:
-      permalink: "/img/dev-illustration-02.png"
-      alt: Dev workflow
-  direction: tab
-  class: section-roots
 cta:
   headline: Build amazing sites
   textline: We have the tools to manage your content.
 Ready to try Forestry?